gforti/angularjs-workshop-tutorial/guides/README.md

-#Picture guided tutorial
+#Picture guided tutorial for Angular.js

 This will guide you in creating a small Angular.js application step by step and learn the components to this opinionated JavaScript Framework.

 ###Complete the guide in the following order.

-1. Angular - Creating a new Module
+1. Creating a new Module
-2. Angular - Creating a View
+2. Creating a View
-3. Angular - Creating a Service
+3. Creating a Service
-4. Angular - Creating a Service Part two
+4. Creating a Service Part two

 ###Once completed the site main page should look like this